enginebai/Algorithms/topics/tree.md

     * Skewed tree (like a linked list)

 ## Sub-Toptics
-> TODO: see if we have to study those topics.
+> TODO: see if we have to study those topis.
 * BFS/DFS
 * Trie
 * Heap